Infonioknight/v2x-application/README.md

 # V2X Communication (A reasonably detailed and thoroughly designed network architecture)
 (This definitely can be improved on and made better to scale)

+### Note: This README.md file applies exclusively to the 'Legacy Code'

-This is a network-ish design for data handling and usage after it is obtained from the vehicle.
+This is a network-ish design for data handling and usage after obtaining it from the vehicle.

 ## How to run: